Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ### Always destructure props

 Destructuring props in components enhances code readability by making it clear which properties are being used, reduces repetition by eliminating the need for the `props.` prefix, and simplifies the assignment of default values.
-It allows for a neater and more intuitive way to extract multiple properties from the props object passed to a function.
+It allows for a neater and more intuitive way to extract multiple properties from the props object passed to a function and allows the use of the  `...rest` pattern for grouping and passing through any additional props to child components.
 Additionally, destructuring can make the code cleaner and more maintainable by providing a clear view of the component's API surface at a glance.

 ```jsx
 // ❌ Repetitive props and verbose assignment of default values